plinck/TriviaGame/README.md

 # Trivia Game with timed questions

-### Overview
+## Overview

 This is a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
 This game shows only one question until the player answers it or their time runs out.
+It is responsive using media queries to work on smaller screens.

 * If the player selects the correct answer, it shows a screen congratulating them for choosing the right option.
 After a few seconds, display the next question -- without user input.